hhru/api/docs_eng/resumes.md

    }
 ```

-To add English with "read professional
-literature" level send the following JSON:
+To add English with "B2 - upper intermediate" level send the following JSON:

 ```json
 {